Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - inventory counts changing in the storefront before putaway is complete,

-- backorders not flagging correctly,
+- backorders that fail to flag correctly,

 - channel-specific shipping methods mapping incorrectly,